 While you should never boast or claim to be an expert on a subject that you are not, there is no harm in taking pride in the work that you do.
 Become an expert!
-Easier said then done right?
-It might seem difficult, but put the time and effort in to learn your trade and to truly be an expert.
+Easier said than done, right?
+It might seem difficult but put the time and effort in to learn your trade and to truly be an expert.
 It will take time and practice to achieve the title of a “real estate expert,” but earning experience is priceless.

-With the large or limited amount of knowledge you have take your confidence everywhere.
+With a large or limited amount of knowledge, you have to take your confidence everywhere.
 You can not sit around waiting for the perfect home sale to appear on your desk.
 Especially when first starting off.
 Do the grind!
-Hand out business cards to people you meet, go door to door, do what it takes!
+Hand out business cards to people you meet, go door to door, and do what it takes!

 Feel free to talk to those around you about your work and invite them to check out your business if they are ever in need of real estate services.